 NV-PIC participates in APPIC's online AAPI procedure.
 Please visit www.appic.org for more information about the process and to submit an online application.
 Applications for the 2018-2019 internship year are due by December 1, 2017.
 Applicants will be notified regarding their interview status on or before December 15.
 Please see the Application Procedures page for more information.

-Questions regarding NV-PIC or the application and interview process may be directed to NV-PIC’s Training Director, Dr. Sean Dodge (firstname.lastname@example.org).
+Questions regarding NV-PIC or the application and interview process may be directed to NV-PIC’s Dr. Emily Slife, Incoming Training Director for 2018-19 (email@example.com), (702) 486-0711.
 Site-specific information also can be directed to the site directors, whose contact information can be found on the NV-PIC Faculty page.

-NV-PIC is not currently accredited by the APA.
-NV-PIC submitted its self-study to APA as part of its application for accreditation in March 2016, and a site visit was completed in May 2017.
+NV-PIC is not currently accredited by the APA, however, NV-PIC submitted its self-study to APA as part of its application for accreditation in March 2016, and a site visit was completed in May 2017.
+NV-PIC has been informed that the program will be reviewed during the October, 2017 meeting of the Commission on Accreditation.
+This website will be updated as soon as an accreditation decision is communicated to NV-PIC by the Commission on Accreditation.
+The standard disclaimer does apply: Please be advised that there is no assurance that we will be able to successfully achieve accreditation.
 Questions related to the program’s accreditation status should be directed to the Commission on Accreditation:

 APPIC Membership Status